The Stem Laboratory

 Some math concepts are harder for kids to learn than others.
 That’s certainly true for greater than and less than symbols!

 Luckily, these hands-on alligators help make sense of the complicated math signs and motivate kids to practice again and again.
-They’re a perfect addition to our NO PREP Place Value Activity Pack!
+They’re a perfect addition to our popular Place Value Cover Up activity from the shop!

 Getting Ready